roy-pstr/session-lambda/README.md

 ## Prerequisites
 ### DynamoDB Table
-- A table in DynamoDB with a primary key named `key` with type string
+- A table in DynamoDB with a primary key named `key` of type string
 - [optional] Enable TTL in your DynamoDB table with attribute named `ttl`

 ## Usage